-CSJ is one of the most affordable private colleges in New England because we are committed to increasing college accessibility through our hallmark Provider Scholarship Program.
+CSJ is one of the most affordable private colleges in New England because we are committed to increasing college accessibility, affordability, and opportunity for all.
 Our Financial Aid Office helps students understand all of their options, from loans to our work study program, as well as payment plans and much more.

 Did you know?
 98% of College of St. Joseph students receive generous financial aid packages.